AbdomenAtlas-8K: Annotating 8,000 CT Volumes for Multi-Organ Segmentation in Three Weeks

-\figureautorefname~\ref{fig:attention_map} shows the task flow that generates attention maps for eight target organs.
-The resulting attention maps provide a more comprehensive view of the target organs and can localize the potential error regions and accelerate further human revision and annotations.
+\figureautorefname~\ref{fig:attention_map} shows the process to generate attention maps for eight target organs.
+The attention maps can localize the potential error regions for human annotators to review and edit AI predictions.

-\begin{enumerate} \item \textbf{Inconsistency.} To quantify inconsistency, we calculate the standard deviation of the soft predictions produced by multiple architectures, including Swin UNETR, nnU-Net, and U-Net.
+\textbf{(1) Inconsistency.} To quantify inconsistency, we calculate the standard deviation of the soft predictions produced by multiple AI architectures, including Swin UNETR, nnU-Net, and U-Net.
 Regions with high standard deviation indicate higher inconsistency and may require further revision.

-\item \textbf{Uncertainty.} To quantify the confidence level associated with segmenting eight target organs, we compute the entropy of each organ's soft predictions.
-Higher entropy values in a region imply lower confidence and greater uncertainty, which may increase the likelihood of prediction errors within that region that require further refinement.
+where the subscript $c$ represents class $c$ of our eight target organs.
+For each voxel $i$, $p_{i,c}^n$ represents the soft prediction value obtained from the $n$-th AI architecture of class $c$ at that voxel's index $i$, ranging from 0 to 1. $\mu_{i,c}$ represents the average prediction value obtained by combining the results of three AI architectures at the same voxel index.
+In this study, there are three AI architectures, so $N$ is equal to three.
+Then, the $\text{Inconsistency}_{i,c}$ value is determined by the standard deviation of the soft prediction values from the three AI architectures.

-\item \textbf{Overlap.} We assess the overlap between abdominal organs to detect prediction errors.
-This involves the intersection between the pseudo labels of the eight organs and surrounding anatomical structures, generating overlap masks that pinpoint areas where organs overlap with their surroundings.
-Such overlap in unexpected regions indicates prediction errors. \end{enumerate}
+\textbf{(2) Uncertainty.} To estimate the degree of certainty linked with the AI prediction of eight target organs, we determine the entropy of the soft predictions for each organ.
+Regions of higher entropy values suggest diminished confidence and increased ambiguity, potentially escalating the chances of encountering prediction errors within that specific area~\cite{yang2017suggestive}, which may necessitate further revision.